pacifictoy/slate/source/index.html.md

 Please reject any callbacks that are sent to your URL that does not have this same token on the header of the callback.

-# Querying Your Transactions
+# Querying One Transaction

-Despite our callbacks, in case you want to query the status and detail of your transactions, you can do that by using the following APIs below.
+Despite our callbacks, in case you want to query the status and detail of one transaction, you can do that by using the following APIs below.

 ## Querying Virtual Account Transaction